wstrm/wstrm-www/content/posts/errors-join-heart-defer.md

 With the Go 1.20 release, you can now join errors so that you don't override the original error with the `(io.ReadCloser).Close()` error and not need to make the repetitive `if err != nil` check all the time.
-The new function `errors.Join` will only return errors that are non-`nil`.
+The new function [`errors.Join`](https://pkg.go.dev/errors#Join) will only return errors that are non-`nil`.
 And if all are `nil`, it'll of course return `nil`.
 This perfectly fits the use case of handling close errors in a `defer`! 💥

-Let's create a new anonymous `defer` function, and just pass along out original `err` and the `(io.ReadCloser).Close()` error:
+Let's create a new anonymous `defer` function, and just pass along our original `err` and the `(io.ReadCloser).Close()` error:

 ```